Back to blog

 R: Reference what you know about it.

-K: Kindness that is genuine, not corporate.
+K: Kindness that's genuine, not corporate.

 Bad vs. good, side by side